fabiocicerchia/salmonjs/docs/installation.md

+At the moments salmonjs is available only a NPM package.

-You can install it directly from npm:
+So, you can install it directly from NPM using the following command:

 ```
 [user@hostname ~]$ npm install salmonjs -g
 ```

-or you can download the source code from GitHub and run these commands:
+Eventually you can get the source code from GitHub and then run this command:

 ```
 [user@hostname ~/salmonjs]$ npm install